fogbow/resource-allocation-service/README.md

 - Java 8
 - Maven
-- [Common module](https://github.com/fogbow/common/), which is a dependency for every fogbow service.
+- [Common module](https://github.com/fogbow/common/), which is a dependency for most fogbow service.

 ### Installing